genesiscommunitysuccess/docs/docs/server-reference/notify/configure.md

 ### Configuration Overview

 Gensis Notify is a generic service; it requires various configuration items across system definition and the database.
-This is a high-level view of those configuration items and why they are needed.
+Here, we shall give you a high-level view of those configuration items and why they are needed.
 Supplementing this, we have listed each service, along with the specific configuration requirements and examples.

 #### System Definition